shrujancheruku/Music-picker/README.md

 Music Picker
 ===============

+12 hour take-home project.
+The only requirement was to use the given sqlite3 database.
+This required learning SQL, as well as understanding the YouTube API to obtain video info.

 This is a Flask webapp built on top of a sqlite3 database.
 Allows playing of songs from YouTube, as well as querying.
 It's responsive thanks to Bootstrap4, that I used on top of the Jinja2 templating engine.
 Try resizing the window to see!<br/>